 Traditionally, using your home equity to get cash meant taking out a loan or credit line.
 Although useful, these debt products involve monthly payments towards the loan’s principal and interest.

 But a new option has emerged, with a handful of companies investing in home equity rather than lending on it.
-This allows homeowners to leverage their equity for cash without adding another monthly payment to their bills.
+This allows homeowners to leverage their equity for cash without adding another monthly payment.

-One such company is Hometap, which will give you funds upfront in exchange for a cut of your home’s future value.
+One such company is Hometap, which will give you funds upfront for a cut of your home’s future value.